DataWeps/vue-uikit-repo/README.md

 ```

 ## Demo
-The demonstration SFC specified with demo command of CLI Service must specify the demo directory as the base.
+Demo can be run with standard ``./watch`` or separately:
 ```
 npm run demo Demo.vue
 ```
+The demonstration SFC specified with demo command of CLI Service must specify the demo directory as the base.

 ## Documentation
 Serve documentation